 Let any remaining pressure out with a quick release and remove the lid.
 Let it cool for a few minutes and then serve!

-Add canned green beans at the end of the cooking time and stir to heat through.
+Make it a meal: Add canned green beans at the end of the cooking time and stir to heat through.
 Viola!
 Your family has their food groups built right into their bowl.

-This hearty soup is one of those recipes that tastes even better the next day!
+How to store leftovers: This hearty soup is one of those recipes that tastes even better the next day!